flectra-hq/flectra/doc/webservices/iap.rst

 .. queue:: iap_service/series

-Though that is not *required*, since ``iap`` provides both a client helper for JSON-RPC2_ calls (:func:`~odoo.addons.iap.jsonrpc`) and a service helper for transactions (:class:`~odoo.addons.iap.models.iap.charge`) we will also be implementing the service side as an Odoo module:
+Though that is not *required*, since ``iap`` provides both a client helper for JSON-RPC2_ calls (:func:`~flectra.addons.iap.jsonrpc`) and a service helper for transactions (:class:`~flectra.addons.iap.models.iap.charge`) we will also be implementing the service side as an Flectra module:

 .. patch::

-Since the query from the client comes as JSON-RPC2_ we will need the corresponding controller which can call :class:`~odoo.addons.iap.models.iap.charge` and perform the service within:
+Since the query from the client comes as JSON-RPC2_ we will need the corresponding controller which can call :class:`~flectra.addons.iap.models.iap.charge` and perform the service within:

 .. patch::

-.. todo:: for the actual IAP will the "portal" page be on odoo.com or iap.odoo.com?
+.. todo:: for the actual IAP will the "portal" page be on flectra.com or iap.flectra.com?

 .. todo:: "My Account" > "Your InApp Services"?

-The :class:`~odoo.addons.iap.models.iap.charge` helper will:
+The :class:`~flectra.addons.iap.models.iap.charge` helper will:

 .. note::